Cancellation & Refund Policy

 Child Safety Seats

 Local law may require children to be restrained in a suitable seat and in the rear of the vehicle.
 The law will generally state that it is the responsibility of the driver of the vehicle to comply.

 Extras and charges

-- For car hire any optional extras e.g. child seats or additional insurances are only payable locally and will be subject to VAT or local Goods and Services taxes.
+For car hire any optional extras e.g. child seats or additional insurances are only payable locally and will be subject to local taxes.
 A full list of exclusions which are payable locally or are not included in the rate displayed is available when making your reservation by clicking on the more car details link.

 ATTRACTIONS AND SERVICES

 If you book a touristic service such as a ticket to an event, tourist attraction or airport transfer a travel destination, at the “Customize Trip” booking stage (“Destination Service”), we will send you a confirmation email containing a voucher redeemable from the relevant Supplier.
 Your voucher is valid for redemption only by the person named on a voucher and for the dates indicated.
 The person named on the voucher may be required to present a government-issued photo ID to the Supplier prior to redemption